Autoenhance-ai/adobe-dng-sdk/XMP_ReadMe.txt

 ----------------------------------------------------------------------

-To build XMPCore and XMPFiles using the include XMP SDK:
+To build XMPCore and XMPFiles manually using the included XMP SDK:

-The following steps have been tested with Xcode 12 and 13 on macOS and Visual Studio 2019 on Windows.
+The following steps have been tested with Xcode 12 thru 14 on macOS and Visual Studio 2019 and 2022 on Windows.

 macOS: